kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 0. Setup a remote repository on Github.
 0. Commit your files and push to your remote.

-## Set up your `docs` directory
+## Set up your proposal

-Your project is going to have a directory that stores all your planning materials.
-The main document there will be a development README that outlines all the major facets of your development process.
+We are going to use Github's built-in project management to store all your planning materials.
+The main document will be a wiki that outlines all the major facets of your development process.

-0. Create a `docs` folder in your project directory.
-0. The `docs` directory must contain the following:

-	0. A `README.md` file.
-This is your Development README, which will:
-		- show wireframes,
-		- describe features, and
-		- outline a development timeline for your application.

-		**Note:** this README is NOT the same as the Production README that lives at the project's root directory.

-	0. The following files, which should be linked to in the Development README:
-		- `api-endpoints.md`
-		- `component-hierarchy.md`
-		- `sample-state.md`
-		- `schema.md`

-0. Create a `docs/wireframes` folder to hold wireframe images.

 ## Fleshing Out the Proposal

-The Development README of your project repo MUST include the following:
+The Github wiki of your project repo MUST include the following:

 ### Heroku Link